-- add a [Diff Pin] section for differential inverting and non-inverting pins (see [Diff Pin] below) - use the same single-ended model for both inverting and non-inverting pins
+- add a [Diff Pin] section for differential inverting and non-inverting pins (see [Diff Pin] below) - for symmetric designs, use the same single-ended model for both inverting and non-inverting pins

 IBIS can be used to model and simulate differential behaviors through tying two single-ended buffers together and providing input stimuli of opposite polarities.
-So long as the buffers on the inverting and non-inverting pins in the [Diff Pin] keyword are identical, any model of almost any buffer type containing valid data can be used represent a differential interface.

 For example, if a differential driver were to be created and one has single-ended buffer data for the model "TESTMODEL," one would begin by creating two pins in the [Pin] list, each using the model "TESTMODEL."
+The [Diff Pin] section of the IBIS file would show one of these pins as an inverting output and the other as the non-inverting output.